Our Story

 Only by the Grace of God was I able to survive this situation, Him and I sat down that night and he showed me my whole life, all of the good and all of the bad and everything in between.

-I have been set onto a new path, a path of hope and healing.
-Over the years of my life I have watched many friends and family die by the hands of these massive Pharmaceutical companies, I have seen the agriculture industry bring waste to our lands and people.
+I have been set on a new path, a path of hope and healing.
+Over the years of my life I have watched friends and family die by the hands of these massive Pharmaceutical companies, I have seen the agriculture industry bring waste to our lands and people.

 Our Philosophy